-Since 1995, World Village Festival has been a free festival for the whole family, held at the end of May each year.
+World Village Festival is a free festival for the whole family, held at the end of May each year.
 The event is open to all and a meeting place offering tastes of different cultures and surprises from all over the world.
 The festival has been organised since 1995.

 There is approximately 80 000 festival visitors every year.

-Cultures from all over the world meet again in the centre of Helsinki on 28–29 May 2016.
-The theme of the 2016 festival is justice.
-The regional focus on the programme is on Asia.
+Cultures from all over the world meet again in the centre of Helsinki on 27–28 May 2017.
+The theme of the 2017 festival is civil society and the regional focus is on Latin America.

 The festival offers world views and possibilities, as well as music, circus, dance, theatre, art and activities.
 It offers new perspectives on tolerant multiculturalism, development cooperation, global issues and expanding one's possibilities for affecting everyday life.